-It is expressed as a ratio, telling you how many times brighter the white is compared to the black level, e.g., a contrast ratio of 5000:1 means the white is 5000 times brighter than black.
+It is expressed as a ratio, telling you how many times brighter the white is compared to the black level; e.g., a contrast ratio of 5000:1 means the white is 5000 times brighter than the black.

 A higher contrast ratio is theoretically better, meaning the blacks are blacker, the whites are whiter, and you will get a picture that pops off the screen with much more visible detail.

-Here is an comparison where you can see the difference between different contrast ratios:
+Here is a comparison where you can see the difference between different contrast ratios:

 Therefore, a projector’s contrast ratio can give you an idea of its real-world performance.